Olivia-liu/Machine-Learning/Monitor_my_laptop_using_ML/README.md

 # cpu_percent_dynamic.py (python 3.6)
 This program will plot a dynamic graph which reflects the data from cpu_percent_data.txt.
 This doesn't work as I expected, but it works in an interesting way.

+But I broke up with my love today.